Degaussers – The Most Powerful Magnetic Media Destruction on Earth

 The bottom line is, many businesses don’t realize that when they’re throwing away retired electronics without permanently erasing the data that was once stored on it, they’re essentially handing out confidential information to hackers.
 Cybercriminals can retrieve data from hard disk drives with ease due to the fact they’re magnetized.
 This means that an employee could reformat it, wipe it clean with a software program or even smash it to bits and pieces and a data breach could still occur.
 This is why degaussing has to be incorporated in any training program a company devises.

 Degaussing demagnetizes hard disk drives and tapes, rendering them completely unreadable and unusable.
-This, coupled with crushing the device, ensures that even the world’s foremost forensic hacking specialists couldn’t retrieve the data once stored on the device.
+This, coupled with destroying the device, ensures that even the world’s foremost forensic hacking specialists couldn’t retrieve the data once stored on the device.

 For many companies, a data breach could sink their reputation, operating budget and nearly drive them out of business—all because an employee thought moving a file to the recycle bin that contained thousands of personal client details got rid of it for good.